veekaybee/veekaybee.github.io/_posts/2021-03-26-data-ghosts.md

 ## People usually do not operate based on the data

 The final thing I've learned is that companies operate mostly on gut instinct.
-Companies and individuals will tell you that they're data-driven.
-People love this idea and want to belive it about themselves.
+Many will tell you that they're data-driven.
+People love this idea, of making decisions based on The Numbers, and want to belive it about themselves.
 I want to believe this about myself!

-But oftentimes, data will serve as supporting evidence for a gut check, and the gut check depends on a lot of factors, including whether you trust the person presenting the data, what your view of the company is, and what corporate politics are currently at play.
+But oftentimes, data will serve mostly as supporting evidence for a gut check, and the gut check depends on a lot of factors, including whether you trust the person presenting the data, what your view of the company is, and what corporate politics are at play.

 This is not to end on a discouraging note - it doesn't mean that you can [just make up numbers](https://vicki.substack.com/p/all-numbers-are-made-up-some-are) and expect to get somewhere.
 What it means is that it's important to establish yourself as knowledgeable, trustworthy, and able to clearly communicate what you're talking about, regardless of what job you're in, because the discussion around the data will be just as important as the data itself.

 Or rather, a more optimistic way to think about this is that the analysis or dashboard is (and should be) the beginning and framing of a conversation, not the end of it.
+And if you frame it correctly, it's yours to lead.

-If you have any other pieces of ghost knowledge, feel free to shoot me an email or a tweet.
+_If you have any other pieces of ghost knowledge, feel free to shoot me an email or a tweet._